Time and the Trickster

 "Shall I contact UNIT?"
 Spock questioned.

-"No, wait for now until I have a better idea of what we are dealing with," Rose said.
+"No, wait for now until I have a better idea of what we are dealing with," Rose ordered.
 "With any luck this is a minor criminal."

 "And when are you ever lucky?"
 Rani questioned, but Rose decided to ignore it and ended the call.
 She took a breath and then rushed off to follow the Judoon.